fenos/dqlx-docs/docs/mutations/set.md

 to store and update data.

 If we provide a valid `uid` within the node we are trying to operate on, the operation becomes an `Update`.
-If the `uid` we provided doesn't exist it will insert it.
+If the `uid` we provided doesn't exist it will try to insert it.

 The set operation works like an `Upsert` operation over the `uid`